dogweather/forkful/content/en/rust/good-coding-practices/logging.md

   \ of recording events, errors, and other pertinent data during runtime.
 Developers\u2026"
 lastmod: '2024-03-13T22:44:59.901758-06:00'
 model: gpt-4-1106-preview
-summary: "Logging is like keeping a journal for your application; it's the practice\
-  \ of recording events, errors, and other pertinent data during runtime.
-Developers\u2026"
+summary: Logging is like keeping a journal for your application; it's the practice of recording events, errors, and other pertinent data during runtime.
 title: Logging
 weight: 17
 ---